joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

   back in the HTTP request any cookies received in previous responses.

-* The server tag is extracted from the HTTP response and used for two counters, CS1 and CS2, that are incremented each time the reponse came from web app S1 or S2, respectively.
+* The server tag is extracted from the HTTP response and used for two counters, CS1 and CS2, that are incremented each time the response came from web app S1 or S2, respectively.

 * The Summary Report shows the counters ("S1 reached" / "S2 reached")